WiensWare/UpdateJava/README.md

 ## Notes
 * This script installs both the 32-bit and 64-bit of Java which are often needed in an Enterprise environment.
 Why both?
 Some apps and browsers use the 32-bit version while some use the 64-bit version.
 It's just easier to install them both.
+* A few security settings are set and locked down which are required in my environment.
+Change to your taste if desired in deployment.properties located in the "Files" directory.
+  * SSLv2Hello is disabled
+  * TLSv1.0 is enabled
+  * TLSv1.1 is disabled
+  * TLSv1.2 is disabled